tamlut-modnys/curriculum/ha-24-1/lesson1/lesson1.md

 ...
 ```

 But I just mentioned that Urbit's structured as a binary tree, and these are cells containing cells -- how these correspond to each other?
-These structures are actually isomorphic -- they are entirely the same structure, just represented two different ways.
+These structures are the same, just represented two different ways.
 Here we can see the correspondence:
 ![](Images/030.png)

 In particular, note how a single number being replaced with a cell corresponds exactly to expanding a single node in the binary tree into a left and right branch.